SharePoint/sp-dev-docs/docs/solution-guidance/timerjob-framework.md

 ```

 ### Logging ###
-The Timer Job Framework uses the PnP Core logging components as it's part of the PnP Core library.
+The timer job framework uses the PnP Core logging components as it's part of the PnP Core library.
 To activate the built-in PnP Core logging, configure it using the appropriate config file (app.config or web.config).
 The following example shows the required syntax:

 ```XML
   <system.diagnostics>